motion/orbit/projects/blog/src/pages/update-one/index.md

 date: '2018-09-29T22:12:03.284Z'
 ---

-_Note_: this is a message for early insiders, please don't share the link.
-I'll be going into detail on future product and distribution plans.
+_Note: this is a message for early insiders, please don't share the link.
+I'll be going into detail on future product and distribution plans._

 I'm certainly excited to start talking about Orbit.
 It's been an intense few years of development and I'm really glad to be able to put it out into the world.

 But first, the good stuff.
-Our alpha build is now [available for download](https://orbitauth.com/download).
-While some of the interesting pieces are not ready, we pushed hard to get it to where you can use it somewhat reliably and give feedback.
+An alpha build is now [available for download](https://orbitauth.com/download).
+While some of the interesting pieces are not yet ready, we've pushed hard to get it where it's usable and you can give feedback.

 So, what's Orbit?
 Let's start with our mission: